RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-students.html.md

 ## General information

-[Last updated: 22 October 2020]
+[Last updated: 30 October 2020]

 To protect individual health and prevent further infections, Heinrich Heine University is taking the following preventive measures.
 These measures apply irrespective of whether initial symptoms of the disease have already been detected.

-  1. Since 1 September 2020, it is mandatory to wear a face covering in all buildings on HHU campus and in all locations used by HHU off-campus.
-It may only be removed when you are alone in a room or if you can keep a minimum distance of 1.5m to other persons and you are sitting in an allocated seat.
+  1. A simple face covering must be worn everywhere on HHU campus as well as all inside all buildings used by HHU.
+The only exceptions are for lecturers during their lectures, provided that the minimum distance of 1.5m to other persons can be maintained, and for employees in their own workspace, provided that the required hygiene measures (e.g. a minimum distance of 1.5m to other persons or separation by (acrylic) glass) can be maintained there.
 Further specifications for the health care sector must be observed.
 Persons who cannot wear a face covering for medical reasons are exempt from the obligation to wear one.
 To prove this, they need a medical certificate which they must carry on their person at all times.
   2. Students who are infected with SARS-Co-V-2 are not allowed to enter HHU (premises and buildings) until it has been proven that the disease has been cured or is no longer contagious.
   3. Provided that a stay-at-home order is mandatorily required by the public health office or the general regulations of the state of NRW, a ban from entering the campus is in place for students who have entered from an international high-risk area that has been designated as such by the Federal Government as well as for students who were or still are in close contact with persons infected with the coronavirus because they, e.g., are taking care of them or live with them in a common household.
 Compliance with further specifications, for example, in UKD in the health care sector, must be ensured.
   4. Persons from areas within Germany that experience an increased number of coronavirus infections, and which sometimes are misleadingly called ‚risk areas‘, may still come to HHU.
 Only when an area has been put under quarantine by the authorities, persons from this area may no longer enter HHU campus.